-- A3a) The competitor may inspect the puzzle at the start of each attempt. - \ A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve. - A3b) The judge prepares the timer by turning it on and resetting if necessary.
-If a Generation 5 Pro Timer is in use, the judge mus ensure it is set to 2-Pad mode.
-Separately, the judge also prepares a stopwatch for timing inspection. - \ A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
-The competitor must be ready to start the attempt within one minute from the moment they are asked, or else the competitor forfeits the attempt (DNS), at the discretion of the judge. - \ A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection. - A3c) The competitor may pick up the puzzle during inspection. - \ A3c1) The competitor must not apply moves or intentional changes in alignment during inspection.
+- A3a) The competitor may inspect the puzzle at the start of each attempt. - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve. - A3b) The judge prepares the timer by turning it on and resetting if necessary.
+If a Generation 5 Pro Timer is in use, the judge must ensure it is set to 2-Pad mode.
+Separately, the judge also prepares a stopwatch for timing inspection. - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
+The competitor must be ready to start the attempt within one minute from the moment they are asked, or else the competitor forfeits the attempt (DNS), at the discretion of the judge. - A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection. - A3b3) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS". - A3b4) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS". - A3c) The competitor may pick up the puzzle during inspection. - A3c1) The competitor must not apply moves or intentional changes in alignment during inspection.
 Penalty: disqualification of the attempt (DNF).
-Exception: see Regulation A3c2 and Regulation A3c5. - \ A3c2) If the parts of the puzzle are not fully aligned when the cover is removed, then the competitor may align the faces, as long as misalignments stay within the limits of Regulation 10f. - \ A3c3) The competitor may reset the timer before the start of the solve. - \ A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organization team (see Regulation A2b1), the competitor may remove the object from the puzzle during inspection. - \ A3c5) For Square-1, the competitor should not be penalized for any accidental move made within the limits of Regulation 10f. - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
-Penalty for placing it outside the mat time penalty (+2 seconds). - \ A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS". - \ A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
+Exception: see Regulation A3c2 and Regulation A3c5. - A3c2) If the parts of the puzzle are not fully aligned when the cover is removed, then the competitor may align the faces, as long as misalignments stay within the limits of Regulation 10f. - A3c3) The competitor may reset the timer before the start of the solve. - A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organization team (see Regulation A2b1), the competitor may remove the object from the puzzle during inspection. - A3c5) For Square-1, the competitor should not be penalized for any accidental move made within the limits of Regulation 10f. - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
+Penalty for placing it outside the mat: time penalty (+2 seconds).